Hives/jl-coding-challenge-02/README.md

 My `.getPrices()` method is an extension function on `String`.
 Is that a good idea?
 Should I limit it to a `Label` class?
-Or maybe it doesn't matter because it's private so it can't be used in any other context, and I know it's always going to called on a sensible receiver?
+Or maybe it doesn't matter because it's private so it can't be used in any other context, and I know it's always going to be called on a sensible receiver?